 The LA Travel & Adventure Show will offer hand sanitization stations on-site.
 In addition, cleaning protocols and HVAC systems have been updated and enhanced to improve cleanliness and air quality.

 5. International Travel Goods Show in Las Vegas, NV

-The International Travel Goods Show features over 200 exhibitors and 4,800 attendees.
+The International Travel Goods Show features over 200 exhibitors and 4,800 attendees from more than 35 countries.
 This makes it the place to go for vendors and buyers in the travel merchandise industry.
 This trade fair is hosted by the Travel Goods Association, which includes manufacturers, distributors, suppliers, and retailers of travel products, consumer and business luggage, and business and travel accessories.

 The event features 2,000 product lines and 40,000 products, and every year it sets tones and trends for the travel seasons to come.
 With products for everyone from solo backpackers to adventure-seekers to tourists and business travelers, this event offers opportunities for travel goods vendors and buyers of all stripes.